krb5/krb5/doc/admin/database.rst

-At some very large sites, dumping and transmitting the database can take more time than is desirable for changes to propagate from the master KDC to the replica KDCs.
+At some very large sites, dumping and transmitting the database can take more time than is desirable for changes to propagate from the primary KDC to the replica KDCs.
 The incremental propagation support added in the 1.7 release is intended to address this.

-With incremental propagation enabled, all programs on the master KDC that change the database also write information about the changes to an "update log" file, maintained as a circular buffer of a certain size.
-A process on each replica KDC connects to a service on the master KDC (currently implemented in the :ref:`kadmind(8)` server) and periodically requests the changes that have been made since the last check.
+With incremental propagation enabled, all programs on the primary KDC that change the database also write information about the changes to an "update log" file, maintained as a circular buffer of a certain size.
+A process on each replica KDC connects to a service on the primary KDC (currently implemented in the :ref:`kadmind(8)` server) and periodically requests the changes that have been made since the last check.
 By default, this check is done every two minutes.